|

 making the river access dangerously shallow, and a bit ugly with brown water.

-We don't recommend it until the water level get back up to 1180 or higher.
-Make sure you
+We don't recommend it until the Lake Mead water level rises back up to 1180ft

-ask the locals before attempting this trip, use some of the phone numbers below.
+can use some of the phone numbers below.

 Cellphone coverage is